transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 ```
 {: codeblock}

-This problem can occur when the cluster creation date is after 01 December, 2020 with version 1.18 or higher.
-Or, when you finish deploying the IBM Blockchain Platform while the IBM Cloud Kubernetes Service user interface or CLI displays the pod is running, but the orderer or peer user interface does not appear online.
+This problem can occur when the cluster is created after 01 December 2020 with version 1.18 or higher.
+Or, after you finish deploying the IBM Blockchain Platform while the Kubernetes user interface or CLI still displays the pod as running, but the orderer or the peer user interface does not appear online.
 {: tsCauses}

 Before ressolving this problem, you can check the application load balancer (ALB) replica set by running `kubectl get replicasets -n kube-system` and look for result similar to `public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57    2         2         2       24h`.

-For clusters created after 01 December, 2020 with version 1.18 or higher, you can check the ingress configuration by:
+For clusters created after 01 December 2020 with version 1.18 or higher, you can check the ingress configuration as follow:

-1. Run `kubectl get ingress --all-namespaces` to find out the ingress matching nodes that are having issues.
+1. Run `kubectl get ingress --all-namespaces` to find out which are the ingress matching nodes that are having issues.

-2. Run `kubectl get ingress <componentname> -n <namespace> -o yaml` to wipe out the current ingress configuration.
+2. Run `kubectl get ingress <componentname> -n <namespace> -o yaml` to clear the current ingress configuration.

 3. Verify if the following configuration is missing:
     ```